-ITU-T Study Group 13 - Future networks including cloud computing, mobile and next-generation networks
+ITU-T Study Group 13 - Future networks, with focus on IMT-2020, cloud computing and trusted network infrastructure

 Study Group 13 has led ITU's standardization work on next-generation networks and now caters to the evolution of NGNs, while focusing on future networks and network aspects of mobile telecommunications.